Written For ParentCircle Website new design update

 India's Independence Day is celebrated around the country with much fervour and enthusiasm year after year.
 Flag hoisting, parades and various cultural functions to celebrate the birth of free India, and the country's rich cultural diversity, are usually organised in a grand and august manner.

-Alas, 2020 has turned out to be quite the dampener.
-With the pandemic playing spoilsport, Independence Day celebrations are rather subdued this year with festivities being low-key, and restricted to much smaller gatherings as well, owing to the to the several precautionary measures and protocols that need to be taken.
+With the pandemic playing spoilsport, Independence Day celebrations are rather subdued this year with festivities being low-key, and restricted to much smaller gatherings as well, owing to the several precautionary measures and protocols that need to be taken.

 You can also instruct everyone to make small flags that they can pin up on their clothes.
 And, don't forget to stand up and sing the national anthem together at the end of the call.
 Make sure to include the younger children in the activities or prepare a special activity for them.
 It's sure to be a fun and interesting session and a great experience for the children to learn a thing or two about their country.

 National holidays always call for special treats from the kitchen.
 This Independence Day, why not indulge in some themed dishes?
 Yes, you guessed right - cook tricolour-themed dishes!
 This is a sure way to get your kids involved and engaged for the better part of the day.
 There are several tried and tested recipes available - from sandwiches and pastas to salads, pulaos and deserts!
 Bring out the carrots and greens to cater to the theme of the day.
 Let your child help in choosing the tricolour menu.
 You can all brainstorm about various ideas and combinations for some exciting tricolour dishes.